 Why Antibiotics Sometimes Improve Bad Breath

-When you take antibiotics, they don’t just work in one targeted area.
-Instead, they travel through your bloodstream and affect bacterial populations throughout your entire body.
-If the antibiotic happens to be effective against gram-negative anaerobic bacteria — the same bacteria responsible for producing foul-smelling volatile sulfur compounds (VSCs) — your breath may temporarily improve.
+When you take an oral antibiotic, it does not act only on the targeted infection.
+It travels through the bloodstream and affects bacterial populations throughout the body.
+If the antibiotic is active against gram-negative anaerobic bacteria — the same group responsible for producing volatile sulfur compounds (VSCs) — your breath may noticeably improve while the drug is in your system.

 A Common Scenario: Sinus Infections and Halitosis